-ASPS member Dr. Jay Lucas, MD, highlights the most common plastic surgery procedures requested by men coming to his practice.
+Dr. Jay Lucas, member of the American Society of Plastic Surgeons (ASPS), highlights the most common plastic surgery procedures requested by men coming to his practice.

 In my practice, the majority of my consultations and surgeries are on women.
 Over the past few years, however, I have seen an increased demand from men requesting surgeries as well.

 Some of this may be related to baby boomers who have taken good care of themselves and desire to look as good as they feel.
 Other men don't want their wife to look better than they do after she has undergone facial rejuvenation procedures, so they request surgery as well.

 Just as women often show signs of aging around the eyes, so too do men.
 The phrase "the eyes are the window to the soul" may well be a true, but I would also add the statement that "the eyelids are the window treatments through which you see the soul."
 Loose hanging furrowed skin, lateral brows that hang over the upper eyelids, and bulging fat pads below the eyelids with accentuated tear troughs put forth the image of fatigue and loss of vitality.
 This often results in friends and colleges asking if you are tired or if you are getting enough sleep.
 Fortunately, surgery to restore the upper eyelids to a crisp appearance with correction of any eyelid droop can be a game changer.
 The lower lids can be rejuvenated by removing excess fat and repositioning this tissue over the cheek to eliminate the tear trough.
 Combined with skin and muscle tightening, this procedure provides a fresh and vibrant appearance.
 This can be important not only in social situations, but also in how a person is viewed in the workplace.